35+ Resume Objective Examples and How to Write One

-Whether writing a resume objective with a healthy amount of professional experience or writing an objective as a recent graduate, keep these writing tips in mind:
+And if writing a resume objective with a healthy amount of professional experience.
+Or writing an objective as a recent graduate, keep these writing tips in mind:

 - Personalize and write the resume objective statement for the prospective employer.

-- Personalize and write the resume objective statement for the specific position.
+- Tailor and write the resume objective statement for the specific position.